 Mitsubishi Jisho Design

-Reimagines traditional Japanese glue-less wood assembly with sawdust-based 3D printing.
+Reimagined traditional Japanese glue-less wood assembly with sawdust-based 3D printing.

-Challenging conventional construction models, The Warp envisions a "Digital Jomon Era," where architecture fosters mobility and flexibility, enabling social transformation.
-Future plans aim to expand this research into larger-scale structures that promote an adaptable way of life.
-The idea has also been adapted into interior design, merging sustainable resources with cutting-edge technology to creatively repurpose waste in modern architecture by reimagining traditional wood assembly, The Warp challenges the traditional and offers a forward-thinking solution that reduces waste and enhances the possibilities of contemporary architectural design.
-Part of Atsumi’s Tsuginote collection, earlier research prototypes have been exhibited in São Paulo, Kanazawa Shrine, and Tokyo’s Good Design Marunouchi.
+Challenging conventional construction models, The Warp envisioned a "Digital Jomon Era," where architecture fosters mobility and flexibility, enabling social transformation.
+Future plans aimed to expand this research into larger-scale structures that promote an adaptable way of life.
+The idea was also adapted into interior design, merging sustainable resources with cutting-edge technology to creatively repurpose waste in modern architecture.
+By reimagining traditional wood assembly, The Warp challenged conventional methods and offered a forward-thinking solution that reduced waste and expanded the possibilities of contemporary architectural design.

 About Mitsubishi Jisho Design: